-Legendary nature photographer Thomas D. Mangelsen has traveled throughout the natural world for nearly 40 years observing and photographing the Earth's last great wild places.
+Legendary nature photographer Thomas D. Mangelsen has traveled throughout the natural world for over 40 years observing and photographing the Earth's last great wild places.
 A Nebraska native, Mangelsen's love of nature, his life outdoors and business success were heavily influenced by his father.
 An avid sportsman, Harold Mangelsen took his sons to favorite blinds along the Platte River in Nebraska to observe the great flocks of ducks, geese and cranes that migrate through the valley.
 From these adventures, Mangelsen learned important lessons for photographing in the field, most notably patience and understanding animal behavior.

 In 1965, Mangelsen began studying business at the University of Nebraska.
 In 1967, Tom transferred to Doane College in Crete, Nebraska, where he changed his major and graduated with a bachelor's degree in biology.
 Tom continued postgraduate study in zoology and wildlife biology at the University of Nebraska and Colorado State University.